Type 1 (juvenile)

-The life expectancy of a person with type 1 diabetes is up to 15 years shorter than someone not affected by type 1 diabetes.
-There is no such thing as an ‘average’ person with type 1 diabetes though, as each person’s experience of living with type 1 diabetes is different.
+The life expectancy of a person with type 1 diabetes is up to 10-15 years shorter than someone not affected by type 1 diabetes.
+However, there is no such thing as an ‘average’ person with type 1 diabetes, as each person’s experience of living with type 1 diabetes is different.
 Type 1 diabetes is difficult to deal with and the potential consequences are extremely concerning, but research has already led to great improvements in treating type 1 diabetes and quality of life.
 In 1975, the difference between people with and without type 1 was almost 30 years, shrinking to less than 20 years in the 1990s.
 Future advances in technology and continued research will eventually result in type 1 diabetes being curable.

 JDRF is the leading charitable funder of type 1 diabetes research in the world.
 Over the last 40 years we have funded £1 billion of research to find the cure for type 1 diabetes and have been right at the heart of the delivery of advances to the field.